MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/ClientEntityDocumenation/ClientEntityDocumentationIntroduction.md

 > [!TIP]
 > If this is your first time learning about Entities within Minecraft: Bedrock Edition, please feel free to check out our tutorial [Introduction to Behavior Packs](../../../../../Documents/BehaviorPack.md) to learn about all the files that go into how an Entity functions within Minecraft.

 To start, create a new folder and name it "entity" inside the root of the Resource Pack.
-In the entity folder create a JSON file and give it a name.The JSON file needs a format version and minecraft:client_entity information.
+In the entity folder create a JSON file and give it a name.
+The JSON file needs a format version and minecraft:client_entity information.

 The minecraft:client_entity section contains the description for the entity.
 Under description there are a number of things that you can set for an entity.
 Generally, this file is defining what resources a mob requires and gives a friendly name to each, that the other definition files can use.